 Pew Research Center conducts public opinion surveys around the world on a broad array of subjects ranging from people’s assessments of their own lives to their views about the current state of the world and important issues of the day.
-Nearly 450,000 interviews in 64 countries have been conducted as part of Global Attitudes' research.
+Over 450,000 interviews in 64 countries have been conducted as part of Global Attitudes' research.

 Global Publics Embrace Social Networking